vipm-io/OpenG-Toolkit/docs/library-upgrade-to-6.0.md

   - [ ] Apply the new configuration, to upgrade all the packages
   - [ ] Re-scan for dependencies to make sure they are updated
   - [ ] Review dependencies to see if they are needed/accurate
+- [ ] Unit Tests
+  - [ ] Upgrade unit tests to use Caraya (optional, since could be done later)

+Admin Tasks (to be done by Maintainer)
+- [ ] CI
+  - [ ] Add `.github/workflows/ci.yml` (copy from OpenG Variant Library) to project (this will help automate and enforce maintenance)
 - [ ] Release
   - [ ] Update .vipb file with release notes
-- [ ] Unit Tests
-  - [ ] Upgrade unit tests to use Caraya (optional, since could be done later)

-Auto-doc updates needed:
+Auto-doc updates needed for automation/validation (Affects all OpenG Packages)
 - [ ] Check for VIs in an `.lvlib` (check for presence of lvlib in correct location)
 - [ ] Update .vipb file with Copyright notice (end date and "Project Contributors")
 - [ ] Update .vipb file with Author Info (VIPM Community)